jerroldneal/edge-docker/QUICKSTART.md

 - Add more MCP tools to the server
 - Package and share the extension

-Enjoy your voice-enabled Copilot! Ìæ§
+Enjoy your voice-enabled Copilot! ÔøΩÔøΩÔøΩ